LuckyQXW/animal-crossing/README.md

 # animal-crossing
-A practice site made with the animal crossing api
+A practice site made with the [Animal Crossing API](https://acnhapi.com/doc).